In Texas oil town, early signs of economic strain as drilling slows

 “We feel this is a cooling period,” he said.
 “We know sales taxes will decline, we just do not know to what level.”

 So far, the effects have been limited.
-Oil companies including Chevron, Occidental Petroleum and Schlumberger are all building facilities in Midland, according to city building official Steve Thorpe.
-Apache Corp and EOG Resources have sought approval for building permits.
+Oil companies including Chevron (CVX.N), Occidental Petroleum (OXY.N) and Schlumberger (SLB.N) are all building facilities in Midland, according to city building official Steve Thorpe.
+Apache Corp (APA.N) and EOG Resources (EOG.N) have sought approval for building permits.

 The City Council is considering a permit for a $100 million boutique hotel, health club and food emporium on city land.
 A plan by Xcor Aerospace to build a launch pad for 90-minute, $90,000 tourist space shuttle rides from Midland airport remains on track.